-Medicine teams, consisting of a two-resident day and night teams, are responsible for the care of the Family Medicine Center patients requiring hospitalization, Emergency Room assessments, admissions from private attendings, and for emergent care of any hospitalized patients.
+Medicine teams, consisting of two-resident day and night teams, are responsible for the care of the Family Medicine Center patients requiring hospitalization, emergency room assessments, admissions from private attendings, and for emergent care of any hospitalized patients.
 A Family Medicine faculty member functions as the teaching attending for these patients and oversees the care delivered by the residents via daily teaching rounds.

 The Director of Medicine and a Family Medicine faculty member, along with a number of attending internists and subspecialists on the medical staff, directly oversee the inpatient internal medicine rotation.
 Attending physicians admit patients to the Medical Teaching Service and thereby actively participate in the teaching program on a daily basis.
 All admissions are formally presented to selected attending physicians at "sign-out" rounds.
 As a result, instruction is assured from four complementary sources: the Director of Medicine, the attending staff physicians, the Family Medicine faculty and senior residents.